inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/uni-redaction-ecriture-ia.en.md

 ---

-title: Writing Articles with AI Assistance
+title: Writing articles with AI assistance
-description: AI-assisted article writing
+description: AI tools to assist with article writing
 ---

 These tools are cited on tthe forum of the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.